dmnkfr/dmnkfr.github.io/content/projects/midsommar.md

 title: "Rain, Sun, Both?
 Midsummer in Stockholm"
 ---

-### Temperature and precipitation on midsummer* in Stockholm between 1860 and 2020.
+### Temperature and precipitation on midsummer's eve* in Stockholm between 1860 and 2020.

-Here's a visualization of the mean temperature across three measurements (morning, noon, evening) and precipitation in Stockholm on June 21st 1860-2020.
-Data from [SMHI](https://www.smhi.se/data).
-The code is [here.](https://github.com/dmnkfr/midsommar/blob/main/midsommar.R)
+Here's a visualization of the mean temperature across three measurements (morning, noon, evening) and precipitation in Stockholm on Midsummer's eve 1860-2020.
+Data from [SMHI](https://www.smhi.se/data), code [here.](https://github.com/dmnkfr/midsommar/blob/main/midsommar.R)

 \* Until the 1950s midsummer was celebrated on June 23rd and thereafter on the Friday closest to June 21st.
-To ease things a bit, I used June 21st for the entire period in the plot.

 ### Glad Midsommar!